Mesquite's Palms Golf Club: Desert golf and traditional golf rolled into one

 At the Palms Golf Club near Mesquite, Nev., the round opens with a traditional nine holes and finishes with a desert nine.
 It's two sensations in one round, making for a memorable golf experience.

-"The Palms is a great golf course," said Head Professional Ken Turner.
+"The Palms is a great golf course," Head Professional Ken Turner said.
 "It may be in the middle of the desert, but once people get on the course, they will see a course with plenty of lush fairways that is a great golf challenge with unobstructed views.
 It's one of the best values around."

 A par-72 William Hull design, the Palms measures 6,804 yards from the tips and starts with a wide-open par-4 that doglegs right around a batch of tall palm trees.
 More than 200 palms stand guard around the golf course; hence the name.